junxit/us-congress-bills-115/bill.md

   - **(1)** means a socio-economic analysis of available or gathered quantitative and qualitative information to identify, understand, and explain gaps between men and women which typically involves examining—
     - **(A)** differences in the status of women and men and their differential access to and control over assets, resources, opportunities, and services;
     - **(B)** the influence of gender roles, structural barriers, and norms on the division of time between paid employment, unpaid work (including subsistence production and care for family members), and volunteer activities;
-    - **(C)** the influence of gender roles, structural barriers, and norms on leadership roles and decisionmaking; constraints, opportunities, and entry points for narrowing gender gaps and empowering women; and
+    - **(C)** the influence of gender roles, structural barriers, and norms on leadership roles and decision making; constraints, opportunities, and entry points for narrowing gender gaps and empowering women; and
     - **(D)** potential differential impacts of development policies and programs on men and women, including unintended or negative consequences; and
   - **(2)** includes conclusions and recommendations to enable development policies and programs to narrow gender gaps and improve the lives of women and girls.